Nathan2Warren/GCP_Flask_app/README.md

 ## Instructions

-In order to run the application, first create a new project in Google Cloud and ensure you are working in said project.
+1. In order to run the application, first create a new project in Google Cloud and ensure you are working in said project.
 If you are not, run the following:

 ```
 gcloud config set project $GOOGLE_CLOUD PROJECT
 ```

-Now git clone the repo to your directory of choice.
+2. Now git clone the repo to your directory of choice.

 ```
 HTTPS: git clone https://github.com/Nathan2Warren/GCP_Flask_app.git
 SSH: git clone git@github.com:Nathan2Warren/GCP_Flask_app.git
 ```

-Now create a virtual environment.
+3. Create a virtual environment.
 ```
 virtualenv ./venv
 source ./venv/bin/activate
 ```

-Now all the required packages (requirements.txt) can be installed by simply running:
+4. All the required packages (requirements.txt) can be installed by simply running:
 ```
 make install
 ```

-Create the GCP App Engine and select any region
+5. Create the GCP App Engine and select any region
 ```
 gcloud app create
 ```

-You can run the application locally to make sure it is working
+6. You can run the application locally to make sure it is working
 ```
 python main.py
 ```

-Or you can deploy the application on the cloud
+6.1 Or you can deploy the application on the cloud
 ```
 gcloud app deploy
 ```